-Note that NCS analysis can be performed by the stand-alone GenNBO program if NCS-related datalists are available in FILE47 as described in Section B.7.
-When the NMR keyword is included on the Gaussian route card and the ARCHIVE keyword in the \$NBO keylist, the NBO program will write these datalists to FILE47, which in turn serves as input for GenNBO.
-The NCS datalists include the MO derivative coefficients (\$C10) and GIAO Hamiltonian first derivatives (\$H01) and second derivatives (\$H11).
+When the NMR keyword is included on the Gaussian route card and the ARCHIVE keyword in the \$NBO keylist, the NBO program will write additional NCS-related keylists to FILE47 output that allow NCS analysis to be repeated at the stand-alone GenNBO level.
+These keylists include MO derivative coefficiencts (\$C01 keylist) and GIAO Hamiltonian 1st derivatives (\$H01 keylist) and 2nd derivatives (\$H11 keylist) that are collections of the matrices needed to perform NCS analysis.